CLASTER: Clustering with Reinforcement Learning for Zero-Shot Action Recognition: Implementation Details

 Sometimes, in ZSL, certain data points tend to appear as nearest-neighbor of many other points in the projection space.
 This is referred to as the hubness problem \cite{shigeto2015ridge}.
 We avoid this problem using semantic rectification~\cite{luo2017zero}, where the class representation is modified by averaging the output generated by the projection network, which in our case is the penultimate layer of the classification MLP.
 Specifically, for the unseen classes, we perform rectification by first using the MLP trained on the seen classes to project the semantic embedding to the visual space.
 We add the average of projected semantic embeddings from the k-nearest neighbors of the seen classes, specifically as follows:

-where $a'(y)$ refers to the embedding after the MLP introduced in Sec.~\ref{cluster_init}, $cos(a,n)$ refers to the cosine similarity between $a$ and $n$, the operator $\cdot$ refers to the dot product and $N$ refers to the k-nearest neighbors of $a'(y_{u_{i}})$.
+where $a'(y)$ refers to the embedding after projection to the visual space, $cos(a,n)$ refers to the cosine similarity between $a$ and $n$, the operator $\cdot$ refers to the dot product and $N$ refers to the k-nearest neighbors of $a'(y_{u_{i}})$. \\

-\myparagraph{Nearest Neighbor Search} At test time in the ZSL, given a test video, we predict a seen class and compute or retrieve its semantic representation.
+\myparagraph{Nearest Neighbor Search} At test time in ZSL, given a test video, we predict a seen class and compute or retrieve its semantic representation.
 After rectification, we find the nearest neighbor in the set of unseen classes.
 In the GZSL task, class predictions may be of seen or unseen classes.
 Thus, we first use a bias detector~\cite{gao2019know} which helps us detect if the video belongs to the seen or unseen class.
-If it belongs to a seen class, we predict the class directly from our model, else we proceed as in ZSL.
+If it belongs to a seen class, we predict the class directly from our model, else we proceed as in ZSL. \\